bhwanip/email-service/ARCHITECTURE.md

 8. **Constraints/Tradeoffs**:
    a) This solution is not suitable for cross region users, as we are not using a multi regions database, so users outside the database region can face latency with REST api's.
 However it may not be worth investing in a multi region database right at the start, as we should observe the usage pattern.
    b) Both the services share a common database schema which leads to some level of coupling between the two.
 In case of two isolated teams managing the services, there are chances of a breaking change being made to the DB.
 But if we have a single team working on the project a single db schema can lead to simplicity and ease of development.
    c) In case of failures from both email service providers there can be high delay in delivery of emails.
 For emails which goes to FAILED status a periodic job can be scheduled to trigger there processing.
+   e)AWS SQS can send duplicated messages to prevent sending duplicate email we need to ensure that messaging processing logic is idempotent.
    d) The REST api's are not secured.
 We can look to add JWT based security.